Mahendra Chaudhry: Leader of Labour Party from 1991

 Chaudhry remained active in the Labour Party, and assumed leadership of the party in 1991 from Adi Kuini Bavadra, widow of Timoci Bavadra who had died in 1989.
 In 1990 a new constitution had been imposed on Fiji by presidential decree.
-This constitution discriminated against the Indian community in seats allocated to it in the House of Representatives, by not guaranteeing any seats in the Senate and by restricting Fiji Indians from holding prominent positions in the civil service.
+This constitution discriminated against the Indian community in seats allocated to it in the House of Representatives, by not guaranteeing any seats in the Senate and by restricting Indo-Fijians from holding prominent positions in the civil service.
 Both the NFP and FLP decided to boycott the elections scheduled for May 1992.
 At the last minute, the NFP decided to contest the election.
 Mahendra Chaudhry, then had no choice but to lead the FLP into the election.
 With little time to prepare for the campaign, the FLP managed to win only 13 of the 27 seats reserved for Indians.

 After the election, Chaudhry made the controversial decision to support Sitiveni Rabuka in Parliament, in exchange for a promise to review the 1990 Constitution, which Fiji Indians generally regarded as discriminating against them.
 Rabuka did not follow through on the deal, and Chaudhry and the Labour Party were punished at the parliamentary election of 1994, losing 6 of their 13 seats.

 In the mid-1990s, after Rabuka finally did agree to a constitutional review, Chaudhry led campaign to change the electoral system from one based on "communal rolls" (with parliamentary seats reserved by ethnicity, elected by voters enrolled as members of particular ethnic groups), to one based on universal suffrage.
 Eventually, a compromise formula was agreed upon.
 Meanwhile, the Rabuka government was losing popularity.
 His admissions of womanizing, together with allegations of corruption in his administration, alienated him from powerful sections of the electorate.
 Chaudhry, meanwhile, forged the People's Coalition, an electoral alliance consisting of his Labour Party, and two other parties, both led by indigenous Fijians disaffected by Rabuka's administration.
 Another indigenous-led party, the Christian Democratic Alliance, joined the coalition later.